pschlump/log-consolidate/README.md

 ```

-On ws-02 the second web server the config is ws-02-cfg.json:
+On ws-02, the second web server, the config is ws-02-cfg.json:

 ```JavaScript